-The core business activities of the Group companies are focused on the pharmaceutical sector except for separate companies having business activities also in the field of investment in real estate and securities.
+The core business activities of the Group companies are focused on the pharmaceutical sector except for separate companies having business activities also in the field of investment in securities.

-The parent company holds a permit for production/import of pharmaceuticals No BG / MIA -0081 / 31 January 2019, issued by the Bulgarian Drug Agency (BDA).
+The parent company holds a permit for production/import of pharmaceuticals No BG / MIA -0081/ 31 January 2019, issued by the Bulgarian Drug Agency (BDA).